NEW YORK CITY: A DETAILED ITINERARY TO A SOLO EXPERIENCE

 I traveled Business Class to and from Washington D.C.
 This is an enhanced experience offered on many trains across the country.
 While the specific features vary by train, many include extra legroom and complimentary non-alcoholic drinks.
 On my way back, I took the Business Class Acela, a high-speed service train offered by Amtrak.
 It’s a faster trip with fewer stops.
 Business Class on Acela also includes reserved seating.
 That is particularly special if you’re always running late, like me.

-HOTEL: Andaz 5th avenue
+HOTELs: Andaz 5th avenue

 I had the pleasure of staying at a luxury boutique hotel, Andaz 5th Avenue.
 The location was perfect, especially if you want to trek everywhere around Uptown.
 Talk about luxurious accommodation with priceless views.
 My room faced the New York Public Library, so every morning, I watched the pigeons congregate in front of the library as the sun rose around the building.
 I walked to and from Flat Iron a few times.
 The location couldn’t be more perfect.